ont-app/igraph-grafter/README.md

-So in the example above, `:myns/Thing` would translate to `"http://my.uri.com/Thing"`, because of the _vann:preferredNamespacePrefix_ and _vann/preferredNamespaceUri_ declarations in _voc/put-ns-meta!_ (which works on both the JVM and in clojurescript).
+So in the example above, `:myns/Thing` would translate to `"http://my.uri.com/Thing"`, because of the _vann:preferredNamespacePrefix_ and _vann/preferredNamespaceUri_ declarations in the metadata of _my-namespace_.

 <a name="h2-literals"></a>
 ### Literals